wmasmussen/wmasmussen/README.md

 👀 I’m interested in:
   - Healthtech
+  - Political Action
-  - Data analytics
+  - Data architecture
+  - AI/ML/NLP
-  - Data science
+  - Data science & analytics
   - New Technologies
-  - AI/ML/NLP

-🌱 I’m currently learning ...
-  - DBT (there's still so much to learn!)
-  - Data Science Fundamentals
-  - Python

 📫 How to reach me ...
   - bill@conducehealth.com

 ⚡ Fun facts ...
   - In another life, I was a digital forensic examiner.
-  - I've got 2 cats, a dog, and a 2 year old.
+  - I've got 2 cats, a dog, and a 3 year old.
 I'm not sure which of the three causes more commotion in the house.
   - My favorite place I've traveled is Denmark.

 <!---